puppetlabs/puppetlabs-mysql/README.md

 ### Install MariaDB on Ubuntu

-#### Preliminary step: Install the MariaDB official repo (optionnal)
+#### Optional: Install the MariaDB official repo

-In this example, we want the latest stable (currently 10.1) from the official MariaDB repository, not the one from the distro repository.
-Note that this part is totally optionnal.
-You can also use the package from the Ubuntu repository.
+In this example, we'll use the latest stable (currently 10.1) from the official MariaDB repository, not the one from the distro repository.
+You could instead use the package from the Ubuntu repository.
+Make sure you use the repository corresponding to the version you want.

-**Note:** `sfo1.mirrors.digitalocean.com` is just one of the many mirrors available.
-You can use any other official mirror for better performance.
+**Note:** `sfo1.mirrors.digitalocean.com` is one of many mirrors available.
+You can use any official mirror.

-**Important:** this example is using a MariaDB 10.1 repository.
-Make sure you are using the repository corresponding to the version you want.

 ```
 include apt